Katzoun/AI_SCARA/README.md

-The robot controller (shown below) brings together all the electronic components necessary for the proper functioning of the SCARA robot - i.e. stepper motor controllers, microcontrollers that run the control system, power supplies and many others.
-Power is provided by three DC power supplies - LRS-350-36 (CL57 stepper drivers), LRS-100-12 (pneumatic equipment, DM320T driver, internal air compressors etc.) and RS-25-5 (MCUs)
+The robot controller (shown below) brings together all the electronic components necessary for the proper functioning of the AI.SCARA robot - i.e. stepper motor controllers, microcontrollers that run the control system, power supplies and many others.
+Power is provided by three DC power supplies - LRS-350-36 (CL57 stepper drivers), LRS-100-12 (pneumatic equipment, DM320T driver, internal air compressors etc.) and RS-25-5 (MCUs).

 There are two microcontrollers in the SCARA robot controller.
 The main MCU is the Teensy 4.1, which performs all the kinematic calculations for the robot's movements.
 The reason for choosing the Teensy 4.1 microcontroller for robot motion control was mainly due to its architecture, which is compatible with user-friendly Arduino microcontrollers.
 The control of the robot peripherals is provided by Arduino Nano.